fitness

 6. Purists roll the dough out with a rolling pin and take additional steps normally used in making a pie crust.
 If you don't have a lot of time, these are optional.

 7. Press the dough into the pie pan, making a shell that lines the pan.
 Use the edge of your hand, and you can make a uniform shape pretty easily.
+I like to use a spoon, as it's even easier.

-9. Let the pies crust(s) sit in the refrigerator while you make the filling.
+9. Let the pies crusts sit in the refrigerator while you make the filling.

 Next, preheat the oven to 425 DegrF.

-Then, make the filling.
-To do that:
+Then, make the filling:

 1. Bake at 425 DegrF for 15 minutes.